mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_reference_page_template/index.md

 Include one term and definition for each method.

-- `\{{DOMxRef("NameOfTheInterface.staticMethod1()")}}` {{Experimental_Inline}} {{Deprecated_Inline}}
+- `\{{DOMxRef("NameOfTheInterface.staticMethod1()")}}` {{Experimental_Inline}} {{Deprecated_Inline}} {{Non-standard_Inline}}
   - : Include a brief description of the method and what it does here.
-If the method is not experimental/deprecated, remove the related macro calls.
+If the method is not experimental/deprecated/non-standard, remove the related macro calls.
 - `\{{DOMxRef("NameOfTheInterface.staticMethod2()")}}`
   - : Include a brief description of the method and what it does here.
-If the method is not experimental/deprecated, remove the related macro calls.
+If the method is not experimental/deprecated/non-standard, remove the related macro calls.

 ## Instance methods